Frequently Asked Questions

 Do I need a laptop to participate in Summer at Smith?

-No, students will have access to many facilities on campus where computers are accessible.
+No, students will have access to many facilities on campus where computers are available.

 Should I bring money?